 A : Try not to think of Porch Stomp as a ‘gig’ but instead a ‘family reunion’.
-With an anticipated 150+ artist/band roster, this is a chance to have an amazing time, network and meet your next biggest fan.
+In the past, Porch Stomp has presented 200+ acts on festival day, offering an opportunity for artists have an amazing time, network and meet your next biggest fan.
 Since no one pays or is paid to be there, everyone at Porch Stomp is there because they love the community and they love music.
-Our goal for 2020 is to amp up artist amenities (ie free merch, free beer, etc) and make the Porch Stomp experience the best it’s ever been.
+While the pandemic has taken away our ability to attain formal sponsorship, we are excited to still offer artists giveaways in whatever way we can in the form of Porch Stomp merch.

 Q : If we aren't paid, where does the donation money go?
 How can I or someone I know donate?